noisiver/mod-groupquests/README.md

+# Important
+I am no longer maintaining this module.
+I created it to help multiboxers but since I have stopped multiboxing I no longer have any need for it.
+I only use playerbots now and this module isn't needed when using them.

 # Features
 This module is used to make quest items drop for all members of a group.
 In some cases it also help other objectives count for all members of a group.
 It adds items that you normally loot from the ground to the loot tables of nearby creatures to make it easier for groups to complete those quests.